BV-BRC/BV-BRC-Docs/docroot/quick_references/services/msa_snp_variation_service.md

 ![Figure 1](../images/msa_Picture1.png "Figure 1")

 ## Start with
 Choose either
-* **Unaligned sequences** - Set of sequences, not previously aligned.
+**Unaligned sequences** - Set of sequences, not previously aligned.
-* **Aligned sequences** - Pre-aligned set of sequences
+**Aligned sequences** - Pre-aligned set of sequences

 ## Comparison sequences
 Choose one of the following options:
-* **Select Feature Group:** Users may input a nucleic acid or protein FASTA file containing a previously selected “Feature Group” (eg. CDS, tRNA etc.) from their workspace here, either in addition to the FASTA text input, or as an alternative.
+**Select Feature Group:** Users may input a nucleic acid or protein FASTA file containing a previously selected “Feature Group” (eg. CDS, tRNA etc.) from their workspace here, either in addition to the FASTA text input, or as an alternative.
 Choose either DNA or protein sequences.

-* **Select DNA or Protein FASTA File:** Users may input a nucleic acid or protein FASTA file from their workspace or upload their own data here, either in addition to the FASTA text input, or as an alternative.
+**Select DNA or Protein FASTA File:** Users may input a nucleic acid or protein FASTA file from their workspace or upload their own data here, either in addition to the FASTA text input, or as an alternative.

-* **Input FASTA sequence** Users may enter custom sequences here by pasting in FASTA formatted sequences.
+**Input FASTA sequence** Users may enter custom sequences here by pasting in FASTA formatted sequences.

+## Aligner
-**Aligner** - Choose one of the aligmnent algorithm options:
+Choose one of the aligmnent algorithm options:
-* Mafft [1,2] (default)
-* MUSCLE [3,4]
-* progressiveMauve [5].
+**Mafft (default)**
+**MUSCLE**

-## Output Results
+## Output Folder

-**Output Folder:** The workspace folder where results will be placed.
+The workspace folder where results will be placed.

+## Output Name
-**Output Name:** A user-specified label.
+A user-specified label.
 This name will appear in the workspace when the annotation job is complete.

 ## Buttons
 ![Figure 2](../images/msa_Picture2.png "Figure 2")